-Winter School "Ethics and Neuroscience" 2021
+Winter School "Ethics of Neuroscience and AI" 2021

 Theoretical foundations, as well as practical and ethical aspects are addressed.
 Participants will benefit from a combination of lectures with group work and discussions, where they will put the learned content into practice.

 This year we will have a focus on artificial intelligence.

 The Winter School is fully booked!
 Registration is closed.

 Note: March 8, the first day of the winter school, is a holiday in Berlin.
 The school will start on that day.

 Keynote lecture: Christoph Lütge "Ethics of AI with a view on Business"